Reading time: About 4 minutes

 The cost is much less expensive than Grammarly, which charges $360/year if you pay monthly, $240/year if you pay quarterly and $144/year if you pay annually.
 Even my adult son, who is dyslexic, dropped the paid version of Grammarly because of cost.
 (He still uses the no-charge one, which is enough for him.)

 Other odds and ends: ProWritingAid has one browser extension (for Chrome), it works with Google Docs, and the premium version has a desktop app for Mac and Windows, which will allow you to work offline and with Scrivener.

 My advice?
 Although ProWritingAid may feel overwhelming, it is more versatile and much more useful than Grammarly.
 Especially if you are cash-crunched.

 Have you ever tried a piece of software like ProWritingAid or Grammarly?
 What’s your verdict?
 We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by Nov.
-30/18 will be put in a draw for a copy of the book Personal History by Katharine Graham.
+Anyone who comments on today’s post (or any others) by Aug.
+31/21 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
 Please, scroll down to the comments, directly underneath the “related posts” links, below.
-Note that you don’t have to join the commenting software to post.
+Note that you don’t have to join Disqus to post.
 See here to learn how to post as a guest.
+It’s easy!